 Nov.
 1, 2007 - The view of 7th and L similar to the above rendering, just as demolition began on the old Capper Seniors building.

 - Vertical construction began in late summer 2014 on the site, and by spring it was well along.
 Because the project's footprint sits on a hill along its length, the construction steps downward considerably.
-It pretty much requires going across M Street to get a wide view of the building.
+And it requires stepping back a ways to get a wide view of the building.

 March 2007 - Looking west down M Street from 7th in 2007.

 March 2007 - Another view, from M Street at its intersection with Hull.

 December 2006 - This is what the south side of L Street between 5th and 7th looked like for nearly 50 years.
 Built in 1958, its decline into a haven for crime, vandalism and drug use brought about its closing in 1973.
 After seven years of delays, it was reopened in 1981 as a 292-unit building for low-income senior citizens, though crime was never eradicated.
 The last residents moved out in early 2007.

 June 2, 2008 - The same location, a temporary surface parking lot after demolition was completed in late 2007.